ethanwongca/hai_work/README.md

 This folder contains the VTNet implementations for the across-task dataset.

 ### 5. `Workflow`
-This folder contains documentation of how to go from the lab server to running VTNet in no time
+This folder contains documentation of how to go from the lab server to running VTNet in no time.

 ## VTNet Suggested Directory Structure Setup (HPC)
 Although there are many possible directory structure setups that can be used for VTNet here is the structure I found most effective and organized: